 A Board of Directors, elected from WAGPETs membership, governs the company.
 Directors are elected for a two year term at the company’s annual general meeting and are eligible to restand for consecutive terms.

 Chair: Dr Damien Zilm

-Damien Zilm is a rural General Practitioner.
+Damien Zilm is a General Practitioner who works both rurally and in the metropolitan area.
 He graduated from the University of Western Australia in 1998 and became a Fellow of the Royal Australian College of General Practitioners in 2005.
 He has spent most of this time working in Kalgoorlie, both private practice and hospital work.
-He also regularly works in Esperance and Leonora.
-He is the medical coordinator of a corporate practice.
-Damien is a procedural GP with special interests in occupational, palliative, geriatric and chronic disease medicine.
-He is also the Finance Director of the Goldfields Midwest Medicare Local.
+He also regularly works in Esperance and Northam.
+Damien is a procedural GP with special interests in occupational, palliative, geriatric, chronic disease medicine and Indigenous health.
+He is also the Chair of the Goldfields Mid West Medicare Local.

 Damien is a supervisor and has previously chaired the Goldfields RAC and Supervisor Forum.
 He has been on the WAGPET Board since 2007 and during this time he has served on the Board as the Supervisor Advisory Group representative, Nominations & Governance Chair and Vice Chair.
 Damien has held the position as Chair since November 2010.